mchalfant/vast-mock-simulation/README.md

 ## Testing
 A large amount of testing was done by adding information to the simulation reports.
 If I had more time I would create unit tests using the GoogleTest framework.
+Currently, it's work only on windows.
+It is untested on Linux.